perxpective/Cybersecurity-Therapy/SMW/Practical/SMW Practical 3 - Configuring and Managing Resource Access.md

 	- Delete subfolders and files
 	- Delete
 10. Click the box for **Only apply these permissions to objects and/or containers within this container**
-11. Click OK three times
+11. Click **OK** three times

-12.
+## Verifying the Effect of Deny Permissions
+1. Login as Domain Admin on the Domain Controller